hellohaptik/docs_haptik/docs/bot-builder/basic/design-review.md

 2. **Retrospectives**: Retrospectives are a great way of looking back and learning.
 It is an open platform for everyone to share feedback, discuss impediments, and plan the way forward.

 3. **Focus groups**: Run hallway testing and focus groups for bot flows and the final bot to get a comprehensive view of the bot.
-Here’s a 🗝bot-friendly guide on conducting focus groups!